 If you’re traveling on a budget with a large group, consider NYAH.
 Located in the heart of Old Town, just a block from the Historic Seaport, this guest house has all the charm of a historic conch cottage with the ability to sleep up to six people comfortably in one room.

 St. Augustine, Florida

 St. Augustine is a charming and historic city along the northeast coast of Florida and is famous for being the oldest continuously occupied city in the United States.
-It was founded on September 8, 1565 by Spanish admiral Pedro Menéndez de Avilés who went onto become Florida’s first governor.
-Today, visitors come for its beautiful Spanish Revival architecture, charming restaurants and Ponce de Leon’s Fountain of Youth.
+It was founded on September 8, 1565, by Spanish admiral Pedro Menéndez de Avilés who went on to become Florida’s first governor.
+Today, visitors come for its beautiful Spanish Revival architecture, charming restaurants, and Ponce de Leon’s Fountain of Youth.

 Things To Do

-Since St. Augustine is such a historically significant town, starting your visit off with a tour aboard Old Town Trolley is a great way to learn about this territory that was once ruled by the Spanish and the English before it eventually became part of the United States.
+Since St. Augustine is such a historically significant town, starting your visit off with a tour aboard the Old Town Trolley is a great way to learn about this territory that was once ruled by the Spanish and the English before it eventually became part of the United States.
 It’s a key city when it comes to the Age of Exploration and there are many points of interest related to this exciting period of history.

 Families will enjoy a visit to the Lightner Museum for Gilded Age antiquities or the Pirate & Treasure Museum filled with fascinating artifacts and interactive exhibits.